reckoning-machines/walkforward-backtest/README.md

 # walkforward-backtest
-a class wrapper for scikit-learn predict and predict_proba for walk forward backtesting in time series analysis
+A class wrapper for scikit-learn predict and predict_proba for walk forward backtesting in time series analysis

-scikit-learn classifiers have predict_proba and predict functions which can apply a fitted (trained) model against the input / training dataset
+Python library scikit-learn classifiers have predict_proba and predict functions which apply a fitted (trained) model against the input / training dataset

-however, for purposes of time series, running the final trained model back against the full dataset is not "as of" - the final trained model allows for leakage of future knowledge into past results
+However, for purposes of time series, running the final trained model back against the full dataset is not "as of" - the final trained model allows for leakage of future knowledge into past results

-rather, a true time series approach would fit models in series - that is, apply the model up to a certain day, yield a result, store the result, then fit for the next day, and so on
+Rather, a true time series approach would fit models in series - that is, apply the model up to a certain day, yield a result, store the result, then fit for the next day, and so on

-in an effort to reduce the O, or runtime greediness, of the class, we inherit from multiprocess Process
+In an effort to reduce the O, or runtime greediness, of the class, we inherit from multiprocess Process

-and, this is a work in process
+And, this is a work in process... see "to do" list below

 Example:
 predict and predict proba back propogated